What is an EPC?

-The accreditation scheme makes sure that domestic energy assessors have the necessary skills and are able to carry out the survey to the agreed standards.
-Domestic energy assessors may be employed by a company (like an estate agent or an energy company) or be self-employed.
+The accreditation scheme makes sure that the domestic energy assessors have the necessary skills and are able to carry out the survey to the agreed standards.
+Domestic energy assessors may be employed by a company (like an estate agent or an energy company) or be self employed.
 Always check that your domestic energy assessor belongs to an accreditation scheme.

 The recommendation report

-If you make changes to your property as per the recommendations, it could make your property more attractive for sale or rent by making it more energy efficient.
-Get in touch
+If you make changes to the property as per the recommendations, it could make your property more attractive for sale or rent by making it more energy efficient.

-Information about energy efficiency and carbon emissions is summarised in two charts that show the energy and carbon dioxide emission ratings.
-The charts look similar to those supplied on the electrical appliances, like fridges and washing machines.
+Information about the energy efficiency and carbon emission is summarised in the two charts on the EPC.
+The charts look similar to those supplied on electrical appliances, like fridges and washing machines.